sjsakib/sjsakib.github.io/_posts/2017-10-15-git-hook-with-python.markdown

 Then yesterday I thought, what if I could just put my notes in comments and let github build the pages?
 I searched for some kind of [jekyll](https://jekyllrb.com/) (which github uses to build the sites) plugins to for that.
 Failing I got to know about git hooks.

 Git client side hooks are simple scripts that do things when events (like commit, push) happen in a repo.
 They can be used to accomplish a wide range of tasks like deploying, testing and what not?
 What I'm trying to accomplish here is pretty simple.
-So why not write a hook of mine?
+So why don't I write a hook of mine?

 Git hook scripts are located in `.git/hooks` folder of a repo.
 Git creates a couple of scripts by default for different events.
 What I'm trying to accomplish is, whenever I commit a change, the script should collect comments from the changed files and build `.md` files out of them.
 So it have to be a `pre-commit` hook.
 I'll put my code in a file named `pre-commit` in the `.git/hooks` directory and git will execute it every time I commit.
 Note that hooks can't have extensions.
 Even though I'll write my script in python, it have to be named exactly `pre-commit`, no `.py` extension.